Skip to main content

 6

-Click on options button Options Icon.
+Click on Advanced Configurations Options Icon button.
 Here you can select the Catchment area shape.
 You can choose between Polygon, Network and Rectangular Grid.

-• It is the geometric representation of the catchments.
+• It is a geometric representation of the catchments.

 Catchment Area Shape (Polygon) Public Transport in GOAT